Kelvin Joseph: Dallas Cowboys

-Joseph was selected by the Dallas Cowboys in the second round (44th overall) of the 2021 NFL draft, after dropping because of character concerns.
+Joseph was selected by the Dallas Cowboys in the second round (44th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Dallas on June 10, 2021.
 He missed most of the OTAs after contracting COVID-19.
 He suffered a groin injury in the last preseason game against the Jacksonville Jaguars.
 He was placed on injured reserve on September 2, 2021, to start the season.
 He was activated on October 30.
 He spent most of the season playing on special teams.
 He played his most defensive snaps in the fifteenth game against the Washington Football Team.
 He started the last two games of the season.
 In the season finale against the Philadelphia Eagles, quarterback Gardner Minshew threw the ball to the sideline, where Joseph anticipated to make a play on the ball, but it bounced off his hands into the air, only to be caught by wide receiver DeVonta Smith.
 He appeared in 10 games, collecting 13 tackles (one for loss), 2 pass breakups and 2 special teams tackles.

 In 2022, he was expected to compete for a starting role against Anthony Brown, but finished instead as a core special teams player.
 He played a lot against the Green Bay Packers, after Brown suffered a concussion and Jourdan Lewis was lost to injury in the previous contest.
 He entered in the third quarter of the twelfth game against the Indianapolis Colts, in place of Brown who suffered a torn Achilles tendon, but Joseph allowed a touchdown catch.
 In the thirteenth game against the Minnesota Vikings, he committed a pass interference penalty on his first play and left at halftime because he got sick.
 He started in the fourteenth game against the Jaguars, but gave up two touchdowns and was benched in favor of Nahshon Wright.
 After playing 37 defensive snaps in that game, he played just two in the final 3 contests of the season.
 He fared much better as a gunner on special teams.
 In the NFC Divisional playoff round against the San Francisco 49ers, he forced Ray-Ray McCloud to fumble on a punt return early in the third quarter.
 He appeared in 16 games, registering 13 defensive tackles, two pass breakups, one forced fumble and 7 special teams tackles (third on the team).

 In the 2023 preseason, Joseph was worked at the nickel corner and safety positions, behind second-year player DaRon Bland.